Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ## Requirements

 - **Managed vSphere Setup**: A Managed vSphere environment with Zerto already deployed.
-- **On-Premises Zerto**: Zerto installed and configured on your local infrastructure.
+- **On-Premises Zerto**: Zerto is installed and configured on your local infrastructure.
 - **VPN Information**: All necessary VPN credentials, IP addresses, and keys for both on-premises and Managed vSphere environments.

 > [!primary]